 So far, phase one of construction has seen our lower accessible ramp excavated to make room for the new and improved upgrade.
 The new ramps will be at amuch more friendly slope for all you use them.
 Additionally, they will be wider and provide more space at the entry ways for maneuvering in and out.

 Our Accessibility Project Fund has come together through a number of supporters including fundraising done through our very own 45th CVCDA Children’s Telethon,

 Many local businesses and local Rotary clubs have also combined forces to support this project.
-Angela Zumbo of the Comox Valley Rotary Club is spearheading the Rotary’s collaboration in their support with both funds and people power.
+Angela Zumbo of the Rotary Club of Comox Valley is spearheading the Rotary’s collaboration in their support with both funds and people power.

 Additionally, funding has come through a a varity of grants.
 The first grant came from the Rick Hanson Foundation BC Accessibility Grants program supported by the Province of British Columbia through the Ministry of Social Development and Social Innovation.
 The program provides opportunity for organizations that have been rated through the Rick Hansen Foundation Accessibility CertificationTM program to apply for funding of up to $20,000 to complete an accessibility infrastructure improvement project.
 The remainder of the grant funding was a $24,500 grant received through Community Living BC.